Law Enforcement Action Partnership: Speakers bureau

 Representatives of the Law Enforcement Action Partnership are trained to speak with audiences and media outlets on behalf of the organization.
 They include current and former/retired police officers, military police officers, judges, prosecutors, prison wardens and other corrections officials, parole and probation officers, and FBI and DEA agents.

 Media

 Each year, speakers conduct hundreds of interviews with outlets across the country, including AP, Newsweek, BBC, The Washington Post, FOX News, CNN, The Atlantic, The Intercept, Reason magazine, The Hill, The Guardian, The Washington Times, The Los Angeles Times, and others.
-They are regularly featured in documentaries, viral social media content, and local radio and TV segments.

-Events

-Representatives are regularly involved in speaking engagements in state legislatures and at press conferences, civic clubs, conferences and universities.

 Funding

 LEAP has received funding from tobacco companies.
 In 2017 more than a third of its funding came from Reynolds American.